employer branding

 A candidate’s first impression of a company is often formed during the recruitment process.
 The candidate's experience starts with transparent communication in job postings, during interviews, and negotiations.

 Candidates appreciate transparency, kindness, and feedback, even if they are not selected.
-A positive experience continues through onboarding, employment, and offboarding.
+A positive experience continues through onboarding, employment, and offboarding

 A negative experience, on the other hand, can lead to long-term reputational damage.
 However, a good experience increases the chances that the candidate will return or recommend the company to others.